emaxsaun/jwbox/README.md

 You just need to put in the video you want to play, and the poster image you want to use.
 If you do not have a poster image, you don't need to list one.

+Update - There is a 3rd, optional, argument now.
+You can specify Flash, as the 3rd argument, if you wish for the player to render in Flash mode instead of HTML5 mode.
+By default, HTML5 mode is used.
+The example below has been updated so the first item renders in Flash mode.

 That's it!

 Sample Implementation: